Localizing content

 Filtering content using localesLink copied!

 When you create or edit a content item with localized properties, you can choose which locales, in addition to the master locale, are displayed.
-For example, if you're working on a German translation, you might just want the German localized fields to be displayed and uncheck the other locales, as shown in the image below.
+For example, if you're working on a German translation, you might just want the German localized fields to be displayed and uncheck the other locales, as shown below.

 Visualizing localized contentLink copied!